snahasunny/vsdRiscvSoc/riscv_task2_snaha/README.md

 ## 4. ProofID and RunID Confirmation

-ProofID and RunID are printed at the top of every program’s output, confirming uniqueness of system.
+ProofID and RunID are printed with every program’s output, confirming uniqueness of system.
 For example: ![factorial output](factorial_output.png)